OpenDroneMap/LiveODM/README.md

 | [Etcher](https://etcher.io/)    | Easy to use, no persistence options  |
 | [Unetbootin](http://unetbootin.github.io/)   | Persistence up to 4GB on FAT32 file systems |

+## Default Credentials

+Username: `odm`
+Password: `odm`

+The root password is `opendronemap`.
+We recommend you change both passwords if you install LiveODM on a machine.

 ## Support the Project

 There are many ways to contribute back to the project: